bomonike/bomonike.github.io/anthropic-claude.md

 * <strong>Subagents</strong>: Create specialized subagents for different tasks with their own context window.
 REMEMBER: Subagents operate with isolated context and do NOT share memory with the coordinator.
 Every piece of its information must be passed explicitly in it.

-* <strong>MCP Support</strong>: Extend it with any MCP tool to access APIs, databases and other external systems.
+* <strong>MCP Support</strong>: Extend to <strong>external processing</strong> with any MCP tool to access APIs, databases and other external systems.
+MCP servers provide external tools and integrations

 * <a href="#Tools">MCP Tools</a> defines what MCP clients should run to take action.

+* Subagents run in <strong>isolated</strong> execution contexts isolated from the main conversation.
+Use them for delegated work.

-* <a href="#Hooks">Hooks</a> are small Python and/or Bash shell scripts (agentic workflows) that run when <strong>triggered by events</strong>: "PreToolUse" (after Read) or "PostToolUse" (after Write or Edit).
+* <a href="#Hooks">Hooks</a> are "event-driven" small Python (.md) and/or Bash shell (.sh) scripts (agentic workflows) that run when <strong>triggered by events</strong>: "PreToolUse" (after Read) or "PostToolUse" (after Write or Edit).
 REMEMBER: A hook can also block Claude from taking an action unless a specific condition has been met.

 * <a href="#Plugins">Plugins</a> (under the Customize menu item) “packaged feature bundles” may include (bundle) hooks, <a href="#SlashCommands">slash commands</a>, and skills together for sharing with others.
 The "plugins" folder contains a <tt>blocklist.json</tt> file, a "known_marketplaces.json" file and the <strong>marketplaces</strong> folder, starting with "claude-plugins-official".